top of page

 There is a also a little talked about new right for leaseholders to remove ground rent by deed of variation on payment to the freeholder, available to those with more than 150 years remaining on the lease, though this also needs to be brought in by secondary legislation

 For now, it is clear that existing leaseholders should keep an eye on further announcements from the government and consider taking advice from a leasehold solicitor on their specific circumstances if grappling with an onerous ground rent.
-It is also clear that commonhold will shortly become the new legal structure for flat ownership and you can read more about commonhold here.
+We have a comprehensive guidance note on the section 42 process here.

 Want to be notified of leasehold changes?
 We'll notify you of new blog posts